Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Introduction

 The unfolded distributions are also used to set constraints on the magnitude of particle couplings beyond the SM using the SM effective field theory (SMEFT) that extends the SM by adding higher-order dimension operators suppressed by the scale of the new physics that respect the Lorentz and gauge invariance and other assumed basic symmetries~\cite{Buchmuller:1985jz}.
 Using a LO SMEFT model that incorporates a full list of dimension-6 operators involved in top-quark interactions~\cite{AguilarSaavedra:2018nen}, limits are set on a subset of Wilson coefficients and on selected pairs of these coefficients.
 These can be related to the couplings and production of massive particles beyond the SM.

 The paper is organized as follows.
 Section~\ref{sec:detector} describes the ATLAS detector, while Section~\ref{sec:datasets} describes the data and simulation samples used in the measurements.
 The reconstruction of lepton and jet candidates, and the event selection based on these, is explained in Section~\ref{sec:selection}\ and the background estimates are discussed in Section~\ref{sec:backgrounds}.
 The detector-level results are presented in Section~\ref{sec:reco_level}.
 The procedure for particle-level and parton-level unfolding is described in Section~\ref{sec:unfolding}.
 The systematic uncertainties affecting the measurements are summarized in Section~\ref{sec:systematics}.
-The results of the measurements are presented in Section~\ref{sec:measurements} and comparisons of these results with theoretical predictions are made in Section~\ref{sec:comparisons}.
+The results of the measurements are presented in Section~\ref{sec:measurements} and the discussion and the interpretation of these results is made in Section~\ref{sec:comparisons}.
 The results of the analysis using the SMEFT formalism are presented in Section~\ref{sec:eft}.
 Conclusions of this study are summarized in Section~\ref{sec:conclusion}.